top of page

 • Improved daily activity tolerance

-At Infinite Health, success is defined collaboratively with the patient before treatment begins.
+At Infinite Health, we define success collaboratively with the patient before treatment begins.
 That conversation is part of ethical care.

 Does Regenerative Medicine Actually Work Better Than Traditional Treatments?